gdams/adoptium/content/blog/eclipse-temurin-8u422-11024-1712-2104-2202-available/index.md

 ## New and Noteworthy

-### JDK8 x64 MacOS Respin
+### JDK8 x64 macOS Respin

 A pkg file that was not signed was inadvertently published during this release (reported in this adoptium-support [issue](https://github.com/adoptium/adoptium-support/issues/1139)).
-Due to this, we needed to respin the JDK8 x64 MacOS binary.
+Due to this, we needed to respin the JDK8 x64 macOS binary.

 ### Container Updates